TheMarlboroMan/js-tile-mapper/README.md

 JS tile mapper.
 A very simple distraction dated from long ago.

 The code is done in an old JS style, with lots of global state scattered throughout.

-I feel it could benefit from some refactoring and documenting but in order to do that I would have to dive into it again, which I don't feel like doing (that fact alone speaks a lot about the overall quality of the code).
+A refactor was started in late April, 2018, but I don't think it will end removing global state.

 # TODO: